arinspunk/cells/README.md

 ![An illustration showing a section of an animal cell with their subcellular structures](https://i.imgur.com/X18jIYP.png)

 # Cells
-> "A WordPress starter theme for building websites like nature creates life."
+*"A WordPress starter theme for building websites like nature creates life."* *

-*Metaphorically speaking!
-You won’t find anything about CRISPR-Cas9 or synthetic life here* 😅
+*<small>Metaphorically speaking!
+You won’t find anything about CRISPR-Cas9 or synthetic life here 😅</small>

 ## 🧬 What is Cells?